 Travel Essentials to Make Your Flight More Enjoyable

 Not sure what to bring on a plane?
-Here are the 6 top carry-on essentials I always bring for my flights:
+Here are the top 8 carry-on essentials I always bring on my flights:

 1. Travel Neck Pillow

 A neck pillow is always the first thing I include for my inflight cabin bag.
 If I were to feel less conscious about how others look at me, in fact, I’ll even pack this in for a two-hour flight.
 No, seriously, how would you ever guess if your flight won’t get delayed and you’ll get stuck on the plane for many more hours than intended?

 A neck pillow will provide support for your head whenever you need to catch some shut-eye and not wake up with a strained neck.